huggingface/transformers/docs/source/tokenizer_summary.rst

 Byte-Pair Encoding was introduced in `this paper <https://arxiv.org/abs/1508.07909>`__.
-It relies on a pretokenizer splitting the training data into words, which can be a simple space tokenization (:doc:`GPT-2 <model_doc/gpt2>` and :doc:`Roberta <model_doc/roberta>` uses this for instance) or a rule-based tokenizer (:doc:`XLM <model_doc/xlm>` use Moses for most languages, as do :doc:`FlauBERT <model_doc/flaubert>`), :doc:`GPT <model_doc/gpt>` uses Spacy and ftfy) and, counts the frequency of each word in the training corpus.
+It relies on a pretokenizer splitting the training data into words, which can be a simple space tokenization (:doc:`GPT-2 <model_doc/gpt2>` and :doc:`Roberta <model_doc/roberta>` uses this for instance) or a rule-based tokenizer (:doc:`XLM <model_doc/xlm>` use Moses for most languages, as does :doc:`FlauBERT <model_doc/flaubert>`),

+:doc:`GPT <model_doc/gpt>` uses Spacy and ftfy) and, counts the frequency of each word in the training corpus.

-It then begins from the list of all characters, and will learn merge rules to form a new token from to symbols in the vocabulary until it has learned a vocabulary of the desired size (this is a hyperparameter to pick).
+It then begins from the list of all characters, and will learn merge rules to form a new token from two symbols in the vocabulary until it has learned a vocabulary of the desired size (this is a hyperparameter to pick).

 Let's say that after the pre-tokenization we have the following words (the number indicating the frequency of each